MFlowCode/MicroFC/docs/documentation/getting-started.md

 ## Build Environment

-MFC can be built in multiple ways on various operating systems.
+MicroFC can be built in multiple ways on various operating systems.
 Please select your desired configuration from the list bellow:

 <details>
   <summary><h2>*nix</h2></summary>